packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 You can either use the built-in options that come with the Helm chart or use your own PostgreSQL, Redis, and blob storage.
 For blob storage, we currently support Azure Blob Storage, Google Cloud Storage, AWS S3, and other S3-compatible storage solutions.

-Please note that if you chose to use the built-int solution then each of the storage requires one or more volumes using [dynamic volume provision](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to allocate storage for the different Pods.
+Please note that if you choose to use the built-in solution then each of the storage requires one or more volumes using [dynamic volume provision](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to allocate storage for the different Pods.
-Configure the Storage Class in global values section.
+Configure the Storage Class in the values.yaml under `global.storageClass`.

 ### Annotated configuration

-To install the Private Packagist Self-Hosted Helm Chart configure values based on your setup, store them in a YAML file, e.g. values.yaml, and then run the commands below.
+To install the Private Packagist Self-Hosted Helm Chart configure values based on your setup, store them in a YAML file, e.g. `values.yaml`, and then run the commands below.

 HELM_CHART_VALUES_FILE